datacamp-content/courses-introduction-to-shell/chapter2.md

 and so on.

-Command flags don't have to be a `-` followed by a single letter, but it's a widely-used convention for more common options.
+Command flags don't have to be a `-` followed by a single letter, but it's a widely-used convention.
-More advanced or less-frequently-used flags will often have the form `--longer-name`, i.e., two dashes followed by the flag's meaning spelled out in full.
 A flag's name usually indicates its purpose
 (for example, `-n` is meant to signal "**n**umber of lines"), but what was obvious to the person who created the command